 Our International Primary School in Frankfurt is a logical continuation of the Fintosch concept of early childhood development.
-Nursery, kindergarten and primary school (with entry level) under one roof.
+Nursery, kindergarten and international primary school (with entry level) under one roof.

 The teaching is based on the immersion method, whereby the German and international curriculum (IPC) are united.
 We teach in German and English (50% / 50%) with another third foreign language from the 3rd grade.
 Free choice after 4th grade in the German or English school system.

 Kids of expats can start anytime during the school year.
 There are still a few places available in our classes!
 Please register under the section “Admissions”.